-Prior to requesting approval from the Secretary, the traveler must receive concurrence from the cost center manager (individual authorized to approve expenditures for that cost center) and others as may be required within their district, division and/or cost center up to and including an Assistant Secretary.
-The "Request for Travel Requiring Secretary Approval" form must be used for this purpose and routed via DocuSign to obtain the necessary approvals.
-If the Assistant Secretary approves the request, it will be added to a spreadsheet for the Secretary's consideration.
-The Secretary will designate his approval by signing the spreadsheet which will be forwarded to the Assistant Secretaries for distribution.
-A copy of the signed form and spreadsheet must be attached to the traveler's Authorization Trip Form to meet the mission critical requirements.
+Prior to requesting approval from the Secretary, the traveler must receive concurrence from the cost center manager (individual authorized to approve expenditures for that cost center) and others as may be required within their district, division and/or cost center.
+The traveler will then submit the Authorization Trip Form in STMS and ensure it is routed to the cost center manager for approval.
+The cost center manager will add the Secretary to the workflow in STMS for their review/approval.